 After our second night at Whistler campground, we drove to Miette Hot Springs where we met Trent whom we ran into the previous day on Pyramid Mountain.
 When he learned we were doing Utopia Mountain he said he was interested in joining us.

-After doing over a hundred Kane scrambles we're wary of omissions or vague descriptions.
+After doing over a hundred Kane scrambles, we were wary of omissions or vague descriptions.
 On this trip, however, the route description unfolded with no surprises.
 We followed the interpretive trail and took the stream branch soon after passing a new wooden bridge.
 We followed intermittent trails on the east bank.
 Where the trail disappeared, we easily boulder-hopped up the creek.

 We didn't attempt the crux on the second ridge.
 It had already rained once and the forecast called for a risk of thunderstorms.
 We didn't want to be caught on an exposed ridge in rain or lightning so we slogged up the scree gully.
 For a short ways, I scrambled up a ledge adjacent to the gully but when I could, I dropped to the gully and rejoined Dinah and Trent.

-After a long slog up wretched scree we came to the plateau where we could see both the summit and false summit.
+After a long slog up wretched scree we came to the plateau where we could see both the false summit and summit.
 Continuing on up more scree, although a trail helped here, we reached the ridge and trudged to the false summit.
-From Sonny Bou's trip report we knew there was a crux just before the summit.
-We took it in stride, or rather in scrambling, and arrived next to the cairn.
+We took the crux just before the summit in stride, or rather in scrambling, and arrived next to the cairn.

-After spending 20 minutes or so on the summit, we headed back down.
+After spending 20 minutes on the summit, we headed back down.
 After we reached the top of the scree gully, dark clouds moved in and it began to thunder.
-We were on the edge of the storm and only received a few drops of rain.
+Fortunately, we were on the edge of the storm and only received a few drops of rain.

-We descended the wretched scree as best as we could to a grass slope.
+We descended the wretched scree down to a grass slope.
 From there we made our way down and right through trees.
 The bushwhacking wasn't bad as we stuck close to the base of the cliffs on our right.
 In a short time we were back at the creek.
 After some boulder-hopping down the creek we came to a trail that led back to the washout.
-Other than being very hot, the rest of the trip was without incident.
+Other than being a hot day, the rest of the trip was without incident.
 We made good time following the trails and creek back to the main trail.

 Jasper is a beautiful area and it's unfortunate there aren't more scrambles in the Scrambles book.
 Maybe we'll return and do some non-Kane scrambles, if gas prices don't become outrageous!